You are here: Home Debian GNU/Linux System Software Install and setup Backup Manager on Debian

 '/etc/backup-manager.conf'

-Copying a heavy folder to a remote FTP host
+Copying a large folder to a remote FTP host

 Using compression, even incremental, to backup more than a few Giga Bytes is unadapted.
 Backup Manager answer to this problem is to use "rsync" to backup heady data amounts. rsync is the best method to handle heavy data exchanges.
 Rsync use a SSH access to access a remote host.